ielis/hpo-toolkit/docs/user-guide/index.rst

 User guide
 ==========

-This guide includes self-contained tutorials for using HPO toolkit to work with Human Phenotype Ontology applications.
+This guide includes self-contained tutorials for using HPO toolkit to work with Human Phenotype Ontology.

 .. toctree::
   :maxdepth: 1